Tahlia Hall Flaunts Cleavage In Sexy Sports Bra

 Tahlia Hall showcased her enviable assets and fit physique in her latest Instagram post, which she shared with her 539,000 followers on Saturday, January 9.
 The hot Australian model wore sexy sportswear that included a sports bra and body-hugging bottoms for the new update.

 The black top boasted a scoop neckline that dipped low on her perky chest, offering a nice view of her décolletage.
 The garment fit tightly on her breasts, making her cleavage pop.
-The length showcased her flat tummy.
-Thin straps clung to her shoulders for support, highlighting her lean arms.
+The length showcased her flat tummy, while thin straps clung to her shoulders for support, highlighting her lean arms.

-The gray bottoms had a body-hugging fit.
-The thick waistband clung to her slim midsection, almost obscuring her belly button from view.
-The leggings emphasized her curves, and the color complimented her flawless skin.

 In the snapshot, the babe posed in front of a mirror adorned with light bulbs.
-The lights were turned on, and it illuminated more of her body.
-Notably, she had EarPods on.
-She placed her right hand on the table while leaning slightly to the side.
+The lights were turned on, illuminating more of her body.
+She wore in-ear headphones and placed her right hand on the table while leaning slightly to the side.
 The hottie held her phone with her other hand and angled it over her shoulder.
 She gazed at the screen, checking out her stance, and took the selfie.

 Tahlia kept her accessories minimal, wearing a necklace, thick chain bracelet, and a bangle.
 Her nails were long and painted in various colors.
 She had her blond hair up in a bun, keeping most of the locks away from her face and body.